 In its response, the MWRD accepted recommendations 5, 6, and 7.
-The remaining five recommendations were pending as the MWRD was waiting for the results of the above-referenced Disparity Study to make a decision on those recommendations.
-We understand that the Disparity Study is now complete and has been submitted to the MWRD and anticipate a response to the remaining recommendations in the near future.
+The remaining five recommendations are pending as the MWRD was waiting for the results of the above-referenced Disparity Study to make a decision on those recommendations.
+A senior MWRD official recently informed the OIIG that the Study Session for the Disparity Study was scheduled with the Board of Commissioners for July 14, 2022.
+Further, this official stated the MWRD will prepare a draft of its Affirmative Action Ordinance for the Board of Commissioners to approve at a future Board of Commissioners Meeting.
+The MWRD will then be able to respond to the remaining OIIG recommendations.